-We are a 501(c)(3) organization dedicated to helping community cats through TNR, vetting assistance, networking cats in animal control to rescues, and establishing low cost spay/neuter programs through local and regional veterinarians.
+Midwest Community Cat Alliance, Inc. is a 501(c)(3)¹ organization dedicated to helping community cats through TNR², vetting assistance, networking cats in animal control custody to rescues, working cat programs³, and establishing low cost spay/neuter programs through local and regional veterinarians.

-We are a group of volunteer animal advocates with Midwest Community Cat Alliance, Inc. who network the animals in government-run animal controls in Farmington, Park Hills, Desloge, Fredericktown, Ironton, Bonne Terre, and Ste.
-Genevieve in rural Missouri in order to save them from being euthanized.
-We are not employed by any of the animal controls and do not have the final authority on when or if an animal is euthanized although we do all we can to prevent it.
+This is a group of volunteer animal advocates who network the animals that find themselves in government-run animal controls in Farmington, Park Hills, Desloge, Fredericktown, Ironton, Bonne Terre, Ste.
+Genevieve and their respective counties in rural Missouri in order to save them from being euthanized.
+The group is neither employed, endorsed nor compensated by any of the animal controls and do not have the final authority on when or if an animal is euthanized though we do all we can to prevent it.
 MCCA is not a rescue and does not have the ability nor the authority to shelter or adopt out cats to the public.
 We are but a stepping stone to medical care, rescue groups and programs that stop the endless cycle of reproducing feral and stray cats and give them productive lives as pets or working animals.

 The group networks via MCCA’s Advocats and Midwest Community Cat Alliance on Facebook, rescue websites, email, phone and personal contacts to place the animals with licensed rescue groups for first and foremost spay/neuter and vaccinations.
 The rescue groups will the take the next steps to do their networking and screening placing the cat up for adoption and find their forever home.